ai-forma/forma-docs/src/how-to/dory.md

 ## 3. Chat with your agent

-As you can imagine, `forma init` gives you a functional (although, pretty useless) AI Agent.
+As you can imagine, `forma init` gives you a functional (although, pretty basic) AI Agent.
 So, let's try it, and we can improve it later.

 For this, you need to ppen a terminal window within your text editor: